Industry analyst: Coverage

-The IIAR provides this official definition:
+The Institute of Influencer & Analyst Relations (IIAR) provides this official definition:

 An information and communications technology (ICT) industry analyst is a person, working individually or within a firm, whose business model incorporates creating and publishing research about, and advising on how, why and where ICT-related products and services can be procured, deployed and used.

 That is not to say that industry analysts do not focus on specific market participants and their product and service portfolios, or that financial analysts ignore industries.
 Gideon Gartner, one of the industry analyst business pioneers, was a former financial analyst before launching the Gartner Group in 1979.
 But industry analysts do research in the context of a specific sector or market segment, along with the competitive offerings of the other public and non-public companies that comprise the market.

 In many industries there is significant overlap between the work product of industry analysts and financial analysts.
 The information technology and consulting industries, however, are examples of industries where a significant proportion of important market participants are not publicly traded entities with readily available information and highly regulated disclosure requirements.

 Most analyst firms focus on one or more market segments, such as cloud computing, wireless communications, audit services, or pharmaceutical industry safety monitoring.
 Analyst firms and the analysts that work for them are continuously expanding and shifting their coverage areas to keep pace with trends like technological convergence or media convergence, for example.
 This is because demand for industry analyst research services is closely associated with the frequency of change in an industry.
 So the largest analyst firms tend to have extremely dynamic offerings, and the concentration of service offerings of all market players tends to focus on industry areas that are currently undergoing change.